A Counterfactual Cause in Situation Calculus: Relation with HP Definition of Causality

 In the general case of multiple competing events (say, sequences of actions) to achieve the goal, the proposed notion of causes will include all the events (except the last one) and part of the last event.
 The fact that there are issues here is not surprising.
 This is precisely why the topic of causation remains an important and active area of philosophy, computer science, and artificial intelligence.
-What we have provided here is a first-order account that seems to have many reasonable features.
-One could argue purely based on aesthetics and preference for one formalism against the other.
-We do not suggest that our model captures all the examples of causation identified in philosophy.
-Still, given that the situation calculus and action languages like these are popular for planning and robot programming, our proposal seems to hold a lot of promise for bringing actual causality into robotics and agent-oriented programming.
+What we have provided here is a first-order account that seems to have many reasonable features in an action language.